TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/perl/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Linear Search](https://sampleprograms.io/projects/linear-search) in [Perl](https://sampleprograms.io/languages/perl) page!
+Welcome to the [Linear Search](https://sampleprograms.io/projects/linear-search) in [Perl](https://sampleprograms.io/languages/perl)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution